JulianKu/k-KISSME/README.md

 ## kernelized KISSME

+Universitat Politècnica de Catalunya (UPC), Barcelona Faculty of Informatics (FIB)
+Kernel-based Machine Learning and Multivariate Modelling (MAI-KMLMM) Final Course Project

 ## Description
-This is an implementation for the kernelized KISSME algorithm in R as described by Nguyen and De Baets (2019)
+This is an implementation for the kernelized KISSME algorithm in R as described by Nguyen and De Baets (2019).
+For more detail, please have a look into the report (`final_report.pdf`)

 ## How to
 1. The run.py script in the LOMO Feature Extractor folder needs to be run in order to create the features